leyao-daily/istio-sdewan/Multiple KeyCloak Configuration.md

         notRequestPrincipals: ["*"]
 ```

-Curl to the scc url will give an error "403 : RBAC: access denied"
+Curl to the scc service url will get an error "403 : RBAC: access denied"

 Retrieve access token from Keycloak and use it to access resources.
 Note that please replace the client secret with your keycloak `sdewan` client secret.
 Different enterprise have its own secret and they can get the token through their keycloak service.